dankamongmen/notcurses/USAGE.md

 // Duplicate an existing ncplane.
 The new plane will have the same geometry,
-// will duplicate all content, and will start with the same rendering state.
-// The new plane will be immediately above the old one on the z axis. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);
+// will duplicate all content, and will start with the same rendering state. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);

 // Merge the ncplane 'src' down onto the ncplane 'dst'.
 This is most rigorously